 Addressed hate-fueled violence and hate crimes

 - Directed all commanding officers and supervisors in the Department of Defense to conduct a “stand-down” to discuss extremism in the ranks with their personnel.
 Released the first-ever National Strategy for Countering Domestic Terrorism, sharpening the country’s understanding of the threat, strengthening community-based efforts to prevent acts of domestic terrorism, and expanding our capabilities to disrupt and prosecute such acts—all while safeguarding privacy, civil rights, and civil liberties.

 - Nominated historically diverse judges, and confirmed the first Black woman in American history to serve as a Justice of the Supreme Court – Judge Ketanji Brown Jackson.
 In his first two years in office, 65% of President Biden’s judicial nominees were people of color, and 67% were women.
-In fact, President Biden has confirmed more African American women as circuit court judges than all other previous presidents combined.
+In fact, President Biden has confirmed more African American women as circuit court judges than all previous presidents combined.
 During his first two years in office, President Biden saw 21 Latino federal judges and 17 Asian American, Native Hawaiian, and Pacific Islander federal judges confirmed.
 President Biden also saw confirmed the first Muslim American federal judge in our country’s history, and the first two openly LGBTQI+ women ever to serve as federal circuit court judges.
 President Biden has confirmed more federal circuit court judges with experience as public defenders than all prior presidents combined.

 - Signed an Executive Order to advance diversity, equity, inclusion, and accessibility in the federal workforce, ensuring public servants at all levels have equal opportunity to succeed and thrive.

-Enhanced engagement with communities that have been historically excluded from decision-making processes.
+Enhanced engagement with communities that have historically been excluded from decision-making processes

-- Established new advisory committees at agencies to better engage impacted Americans and equity experts in shaping federal policy.
+- Established new federal advisory committees at agencies to better engage impacted Americans and equity experts in shaping federal policy.

-- Incorporated Community Benefits Plans requirements into funding opportunities that require applicants to include a description of stakeholder engagement activities and detailed plans to deliver Justice40 benefits to disadvantaged communities, to contract and partner with underrepresented groups, and to create high-quality jobs.
+- Incorporated Community Benefits Plans requirements into funding opportunities that require applicants to include a description of stakeholder engagement activities and detailed plans to deliver Justice40 benefits to disadvantaged communities, contract and partner with underrepresented groups, and create high-quality jobs.